shrubhat1997/SquirrelTracker/README.md

 ## Deployment

-We have deployed are application which is available at this link:
+We have deployed our application, which is available at this link:
 TBD